michaelLobman/workout-programmer/README.md

 If the user completes seven reps, their new calculated one rep maximum / personal record would be 240 *lbs* and will be saved to their profile.

+## Support

+If you have any questions, issues, or just want to chat, you can email me michael.lobman@gmail.com.

+Enjoy your workout!